Q: What is Social Science Broad-based?

 Immanuel Kant (1724–1804) defined enlightenment as having the freedom to use one’s own reason in all matters.
 Prof. Chiu Chi-yue, Dean of the Faculty of Social Science, said, ‘We inspire and enlighten.
 We strive to create social knowledge that is communicable, innovative, rigorous and socially relevant; knowledge that improves the well-being of the individuals and that of society; knowledge that will be taught globally; and knowledge that will inform policies and transform societies.’

 Professor Chiu continued, ‘Our Faculty adopts dual-mode admission.
-Broad-based admission, in parallel with programme-based admission, is offered to help its students make informed choices on major declaration.’
+Social Science Broad-based, in parallel with programme-based admission, is offered to help its students make informed choices on major declaration.’
 It welcomes prospective students with social concern, interdisciplinary vision, proactive learning attitude and curiosity.
-To ensure that the broad-based students have adequate exposure to various social science subjects before choosing their majors, they are allowed to take various basic courses offered by the Faculty.
+To ensure that Social Science Broad-based students have adequate exposure to various social science subjects before choosing their majors, they are allowed to take various basic courses offered by the Faculty.

-Jasmine Jim is a recent graduate admitted to Journalism and Communication through the Social Science Broad-based admission line as she wished to explore her genuine academic interest before major declaration.
+Jasmine Jim is a recent graduate admitted to Journalism and Communication through Social Science Broad-based as she wished to explore her genuine academic interest before major declaration.
 ‘It’s vital that every citizen has at least a rudimentary understanding of the interplay of relationships within society.
 Social science training sharpens my lens to observe society,’ she said.
 ‘As a Hongkonger in the age of rapid changes, I wish to acquire a certain degree of critical thinking and social science literacy to observe the social phenomena and exercise my civic duties.’

 - Architectural Studies